Integrations

 Best Practice software API: what you can and can't build with it

-Quick answer: Best Practice Software has an API, and it covers more than people assume — appointments, billing, patient records, and provider data are all addressable.
+Quick answer: Best Practice Software has an API.
+It covers more than people assume — appointments, billing, patient records, and provider data are all addressable.
 What it doesn’t cover is the chunk of practice operations that happens around clinical software: reminders, online intake forms, follow-up sequences, patient portals, billing reconciliation.
-The integrations that get built are almost always in that surrounding space, with Best Practice as one node in a larger system.
+The integrations that get built sit almost entirely in that surrounding space, with Best Practice as one node in a larger system.

-Best Practice (BP) is one of the two clinical software products that most Australian general practices and allied health clinics use, alongside Medical Director.
-It does what it’s designed for — clinical record-keeping, prescribing, Medicare claiming — well enough that nobody’s in a hurry to replace it.
+Best Practice (BP) is one of the two clinical software products most Australian general practices and allied health clinics use, alongside Medical Director.
+For its core job — clinical record-keeping, prescribing, Medicare claiming — it does enough that nobody’s in a hurry to replace it.
 What changes over time is everything around BP: how patients book, how reminders go out, how billing flows into accounting, how operational reports get produced, how the practice manages referrals.

 That “everything around BP” layer is where API integration work usually shows up.
 Four patterns cover most of what we build for medical and allied health practices.